Gandagorn/mostlyai_flat/README.md

 The script will:

-1. Check for `uv` (a fast Python package installer) and install it if not present.
+1. Check for `uv` and install it if not present.
 2. Create a local virtual environment in a `.venv` directory.
 3. Install all required Python packages from `requirements.txt`.
 4. Activate the virtual environment.